Parowicz/Yvain/docs/source/logical_systems.rst

 Logical system extends boolean logic operator into fuzzy domain.
 `And` operator is mapped by `t-norm` while `Or` operation is substituted by `t-conorm`.
-Negation operator is fuzzy domain is commonly referred as `complement` and most of the times is defined as :math:`1 - \mu(x)`
+Negation operator is fuzzy domain is commonly referred as `complement` and most of the time is defined as :math:`1 - \mu(x)`

 Fuzzy Negation